feiticeir0/cheerlights/README.md

-#Cheerlights using Python and Pimoroni's Mood light
+# Cheerlights using Python and Pimoroni's Mood light

 This is my take using Python and Pimoroni's Mood light kit

 The main difference is there's transitions from one colour to another instead of just put the new color there

-Just run the example.
+## Running

 If using Piromoroni's kit, sudo is necessary: